brendanoct/food-cons-co2/README.md

 correlation coefficient between the two variables, attaining a value of 0.71, indicating a moderately strong positive relationship.

+*EDIT: I understand that removing outliers (or data in general) for our analysis is not ideal, so please note that this has been done, but I understand the implications of doing so.*

 ``` r
 #Ranking each country based on total CO2 emissions
 country.rankings <- food.consumption.by.country %>%